The conflict between self and “right”

 Notice that this concept of purpose is not a hedonistic one.
 It doesn’t mean “I like it, therefore it’s meaningful” neither does it mean the opposite.
 An action in harmony with your values is not necessarily a pleasant one.
 When you help your elderly father to get dressed, you don’t derive the feeling of satisfaction from the act itself but from its harmony with your core values.

 A trap to avoid in this path, is to get in a pointless constant doubt of your own personal values.
 You have born and raised the way you are, with your very own set of inclinations and values instilled to you by fate (your genes, your family, your culture etc.).
-All these factors have shaped you into the person you are and there is not much meaning trying to fight them.
-Because there is no objective criterion to judge them by.
+All these factors have shaped you into the person you are and the person you are meant to become and there is little meaning trying to fight them, because there is no objective criterion to judge them by.
 Everything is subjective, noone knows the truth or what is objectively good and evil.

 It could very well be, that your core values are not commonly accepted.
 You should not be intimidated by that because you can’t be meaningfully accused of being wrong or being against the way things should be.
 There is no objective moral scale to judge you by.
-We cannot accuse a Nazi of not being faithful to his values or of not “following his calling”, or even of being objectively wrong.
+We cannot accuse a Nazi of being objectively wrong, and certainly not of being unfaithful to his values or of not “following his calling”.
 What we can do is accuse him of not having values similar to ours, fight him, defeat him, punish him for it and try to alter the environment that created him.
 You are therefore “morally” free to follow your purpose, but so are others.
-So be prepared to face their judge and to receive the consequences of your actions (in this world or, who knows for sure, even in the other).
+So be prepared to face their judge and to receive the consequences of your actions (in this world or, who knows for sure, even in another).

 Sidenotes